SquareBracketAssociates/Booklet-Graphics/Chapters/toplo/renaudNotes.md

 ## Renaud notes for widget creation

+## For Raw theme:

+- element subclass of ToElement
+- overwrite method `newRawSkin`

+- ToCheckboxSkin which is a subclass of ToRawSkin and ToSkin => react to specific event to apply skin to element.
+Without skin, an element is kind of naked. state + evt associé -> skin
+Un skin est un event handleur qui va réagir à des look events.

+## For BeeTheme => use of stylesheet.

+- element subclass of ToElement
+- overwrite method: `defaultBeeStyleStamps` and `installBeeStyle`
+- associated theme: `ToBeeTheme and method for each element.

+## Theme management.

+Theme -> factory de skin pour tes objets, incluant les propriétés pour décorer.
+A theme contains a variant, a list of editable properties and style rules. element properties (like color, radius, etc.) are defined as part of a theme

+theme are added at space level:
+- `aSpace toTheme: Toplo newDefaultThemeInstance.`
+- `space toTheme: ToBeeTheme new.`
+- `aSpace toTheme inspect`

+Theme can be raw or defined through stylesheet
+- `ToBeeTheme and method for each element.
+- `ToTheme class >> defaultTokenProperties` and subclasses

+- theme could be generated from theme file and subclass of `ToStyleSheetTheme`
+WIP: *ToThemeEditorPresenter*
+- stylesheet could be exported in a CSS style like (and could probably be imported in the same format - TBC).

 ########################################################
 For checkbox (as of 1 jan 2024)
 Implement rawSkin/rawStyle (*ToRawTheme* and *ToRawSkin*) which is the default theme